nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Redo a command : `redo`

 Redo a previously undone command that modified the srare Class Manager.
 Redo only works with commands that can be undone.
-Class Manager only stores up to 10 modified states.
+Class Manager only stores up to 10 modified states, which resets after a `load` or `config` command.
 Redo can be used multiple times to redo multiple undo commands, or until Class Manager reaches its most recent state after a maximum of 9 redos.

 Format: `redo`